Driver Codes

 Consumer app · driver.codes

-Personal app account & securityDriver-initiated, no company involvement Sole controller Not involved Consumer T&Cs & privacy notice
+Personal app account & securityDriver-initiated, no company involvement Sole controller Not decision-maker Consumer T&Cs & privacy notice

 Driver checks portal · app.driver.codes — your controller decisions

-Review, storage & use of check resultsEmployment, fleet-risk & contractor decisions Not decision-maker Sole controller Data sharing agreement
+Review, storage & use of check resultsEmployment, fleet-risk, insurance & contractor decisions Not decision-maker Sole controller Data Sharing Agreement

 Driver checks portal · app.driver.codes — Driver Codes as processor

-Portal hosting & administrationWorkspace environment, admin accounts, exports Processor (Art.
-28) Controller Data processing addendum
+Portal hosting & administrationWorkspace environment, admin accounts, notes, exports Processor (Art.
+28) Controller Data Processing Addendum

 Driver check service — licence verification

-Driver invitation workflow executionSending invite & managing the authority flow Independent controller Independent controller Data sharing agreement
+Driver invitation workflow executionSending the invite at the customer's request and handing the driver into the Driver Codes authority flow Independent controller Independent controller Data Sharing Agreement

-Driver authority captureMandate, declaration & signature Sole controller Not involved Data sharing agreement
+Driver authority captureMandate, declaration & signature Sole controller Not involved in capture Data Sharing Agreement

-DVLA record retrievalConcierge workflow & ADD fallback Sole controller Not involved Data sharing agreement
+DVLA record retrievalConcierge workflow & ADD fallback Sole controller Not involved in retrieval Data Sharing Agreement

-Platform security & audit logsFraud prevention, mandate retention Sole controller Not involved Business customer terms
+Platform security & audit logsFraud prevention, mandate retention, service integrity Sole controller Not decision-maker Business Customer Terms

 Why Driver Codes is controller for the check service